-The North Yorkshire Moors Railway is one of the world’s greatest heritage railway experiences with thrills and family fun at its heart.
+The North Yorkshire Moor Railway is one of the world’s greatest heritage railway experiences with thrills and family fun at its heart.
 Climb on-board a steam or heritage diesel train and experience 24 miles of Yorkshire’s amazing scenery at this must-see visitor attraction.

 Explore the Railway

 Pickering Station is a must-see 1930’s themed station that will transport you back in time to the steam era.
 A highlight of Pickering Station is the magnificent roof structure which was recently re-instated to the same design as the original, built in 1847 by GT Andrews.
 The station itself is a great place to pick up a souvenir or you can pop into the traditional railway tea room serving tasty meals and snacks.

 The historic market town of Pickering still holds its traditional market every Monday.
 Around the corner from the NYMR is Beck Isle Museum where you can discover the heritage, history and culture of life in Pickering.
 Visit Pickering’s 13th century castle to discover how it was used throughout the centuries.
 Don’t forget to head up to the Market Place to browse the many great shops or visit Pickering Church, home of the famous medieval wall paintings.

 Explore Levisham Station which is surrounded by the North York Moors.
 Take a trip back in history and experience a 1912 styled railway station which is also home to the NYMR’s artist in residence.
 During weekends, bank holidays and special events the Weighbridge Tea Hut is open serving tasty snacks and drinks to visitors, walkers and cyclists.